clasqm/amb-utils/README.md

 A helper program for AMBRARY.
 Written in QuickBASIC 4.5 for FreeDOS 1.3 RC3,

 The command AMBTITLE, with no further parameters, will scan your C drive and extract the title of each book found.
 This information will be stored in a file that AMBRARY 0.2 or higher can read.
-AMBRARY will then display the title rather than the filename.
+AMBRARY will then display the title rather than the filename. from v0.2, entries are automatically sorted by title.

 ![ambrary3](ambrary3.png)